 Preparation & Cooking Instructions

-- Preheat the oven to 180C.
-Place a sided baking tray (big enough to hold the chosen baking dish) in the middle of the oven to be heating throughout the process and will catch any escaping fruit juices during official baking.
+1. Preheat the oven to 355F.
+Place a sided baking tray, that is big enough to hold the chosen baking dish, in the middle of the oven to be heating throughout the process and will catch any escaping fruit juices during official baking.

-- Use a paring knife, cut a line around the plums.
-Twist both sides of the both so they cleanly separate, then remove the plum seed.
+3. Use a paring knife, cut a line around the plums.
+Twist both sides of the plums so they cleanly separate, then remove the plum seed.
 Cut the halves into 6 pieces each.
-Repeat the process with the pears while removing the stalk and cutting the pears to matching the new plum sizes.
+Repeat the process with the pears while removing the core and cut the pears to match the size of the plums.
 Peel the apples, cut them into fourths, remove the core, and chop the apples into pieces.

-- Put the dish into the heated baking tray in the oven.
+5. Put the dish into the heated baking tray in the oven.
 Set the time to 50 minutes.
 Rotate the crumble halfway through baking.
-With a paring knife, prod through the crumble in order to check fruit is completely cooked.
+With a paring knife, prod through the crumble in order to check if the fruit is completely cooked.